 Family Tragedy Recalled

-There is a parallel, possibly apocryphal, story that adds a sense of drama to this shocking scenario.
+There is a (possibly apocryphal) parallel story that adds some extra drama to this shocking scenario.
 My grandfather had worked as forge hand, in The Midland Railway Locomotive Works.
-Apparently, he refused to spy on the powerful railway union, or so my father dramatically maintains.
+According to my father, his father refused to spy on the powerful railway union, or so he conspiratorially maintains.
 Frank, my grandfather, was a slightly built man.

-My father claims that he was forced to change, from working in a draughtsman’s office, to lifting heavy metals in the foundry section, through his refusal to spy.
-If this is an accurate rendering, it effectively shafted his career prospects in his gifting, technical design.
-Apparently, my grandfather had also been ill, possibly with epilepsy, and also ulcers.
+My father claims that he was forced to change, from working in a draughtsman’s office, to lifting heavy metals in the foundry section, because of his refusal to spy.
+If this is an accurate rendering, it effectively shafted my grandfather’s career prospects in his gifting, which apparently was technical design.
+One last piece of this jumbled jigsaw was that my grandfather had also been ill, apparently with epilepsy, and ulcers.